Rules

 - Digital modes: not permitted.

-Recommended CQ call: call CQ TZC (or answer stations calling CQ TZC) during the contest.
+Recommended CQ call: call CQ TZ (or answer stations calling CQ TZ) during the contest.

 3. Exchange